OmerAbdel-aziz/OmerAbdel-aziz/README.md

 ## 🚀 About Me
-## Flutter Developer | Passionate about Mobile Apps
+## React Developer | Passionate about Web and Mobile Apps

 👋 Hey there!
-I'm Omer Abdelaziz, a Flutter developer with a passion for creating elegant and efficient mobile applications.
+I'm Omer Abdelaziz, a React developer with a passion for creating elegant and efficient web & mobile applications.
 I specialize in building cross-platform apps that deliver seamless user experiences.

 ### What I Bring to the Table: